-What is the procedure for a smear test ?
+What is the procedure for a smear test?

-The screening is just a 5minute procedure in which the nurse or doctor would gently put an instrument called speculum in your vagina just enough to see your cervix and sweep a sample of cells using a small soft plastic brush.
+The screening is just a 5minute procedure in which the nurse or doctor would gently put an instrument called a speculum in your vagina just enough to see your cervix and sweep a sample of cells using a small soft plastic brush.
 This procedure is painless but could feel uncomfortable as it is foreign to the body.

 smear test invitations and procedures are the same even during the lockdown, but your GP or clinic will be following all COVID guidelines and will guide you through the various measures taken to avoid risks.

-Does a smear test make you bleed ?
+Does a smear test make you bleed?

 In most cases a smear test will not make you bleed nor will it feel uncomfortable.
-However it could happen that you experience very light vaginal bleeding and cramping up to a day after the test.
+However, it could happen that you experience very light vaginal bleeding and cramping up to a day after the test.
 This is normal and nothing to worry about and will go away without any intervention.
 This usually occurs because the Pap smear can irritate the blood vessels in the cervix thereby causing them to bleed.

 Can you have a smear test when you are pregnant?

 If it’s a routine smear, for example, your 3-year invitation. you can delay getting your test done until after you have given birth.
 However, if you’re having the test as a follow-up of an abnormal result, then you should still have your test done.